 With respect to clinical practice, the results provide some tentative evidence that type of beta-blockade can severely influence perioperative mortality.
 Our reanalysis of the Bouri et al.9 data indicates that type of beta-blockade can reverse the effect on perioperative mortality, even after taking into account whether a study belongs to the DECREASE family.
 As such, atenolol seems to tentatively decrease perioperative mortality, whereas the others (metoprolol, propranolol, bisoprolol) increase perioperative mortality.
 However, there seems to be covariation with respect to treatment administration, duration, and dose, which further confounds whether the treatment effect is due to type of beta-blocker or due to one of these other parameters.
-There are too few studies (k=11) too properly discern the various treatments from each other, requiring a new randomized trial with high statistical power to determine moderating factors (if any).
+There are too few studies (k=11) to properly discern the various treatments from each other, requiring a new randomized trial with high statistical power to determine moderating factors (if any).
 This affirms the statement from the ESC/ESA guidelines that "high priority needs to be given to new randomized clinical trials to better identify which patients derive benefit from beta-blocker therapy in the perioperative setting, and to determine the optimal method of beta-blockade"22.

 Moreover, the DECREASE and non-DECREASE trials seem to apply beta-blockade from different conceptual viewpoints that could confound the effectiveness of beta-blockade.
 The non-DECREASE trials seem to focus purely on the application of beta-blockers in itself, whereas the DECREASE trials use beta-blockade as a proxy to decrease resting heart rate2,3.
 As such, the DECREASE studies applied beta-blockade at least a week in advance, specifically in order to lower patient's resting heart rate to <70BPM and potentially habituate the patient to the effects of the beta-blockade.
-Other studies apply the beta-blockade just prior to the surgery (maximum: one day prior) and therefore seem to regard the treatment specifically and not the proxy of lowered BPM.
+Other studies apply the beta-blockade just prior to the surgery (maximum: one day prior), and therefore seem to regard the treatment specifically and not the proxy of lowered BPM.
 As such, the differences between the DECREASE and non-DECREASE trials might also in part be a consequence of the different approaches in the various trials.
 Whether these differences matter in treatment decisions is worthy of further research in a clinical trial with high statistical power to find such differences.

-In sum, our research indicates that the DECREASE trials are nearly impossible if we assume they investigate exactly the same effect as the non-DECREASE trials and under that assumption, our results provide some evidence that at least some data points were manipulated.
+In summary, our research indicates that the DECREASE trials are nearly impossible if we assume they investigate exactly the same effect as the non-DECREASE trials and, under that assumption, our results provide some evidence that at least some data points were manipulated.
 However, these differences might also be due to different conceptual approaches as to how beta-blockade might prevent mortality in non-cardiac surgery.
 We recommend renewed investigations into Poldermans' work given these findings --- especially those works still referenced by guidelines on the use of beta-blockers without proper notice.
 Moreover, it remains unclear whether beta-blockers might be effective in preventing mortality rates in non-cardiac surgery patients.
 Considering this, we recommend new and more extensively controlled, confirmatory trials to determine whether there is any use in administering beta-blockers in order to decrease perioperative mortality --- at the moment there is insufficient evidence to determine any positive effect of beta-blockers on mortality rates.

 Session info